-Who we are: The Meramec Adventure Learning Ranch runs the therapeutic wilderness and adventure programs of Great Circle.
-Using the transformative power of the wilderness and adventure, the Ranch is dedicated to serving individuals and families whom much of the world has given up on.
+Who we are: Using the transformative power of the wilderness and adventure, Meramec Adventure Ranch is dedicated to serving individuals and families whom much of the world has given up on, including youth struggling with traumatic pasts, youth in residential treatment, youth on the Autism Spectrum, and Wounded Warriors.

 – Youth in Residential Treatment struggling with traumatic pasts